dwchiang/nginx-php-fpm/README.md

 - `buster`
 - `alpine3.12`

-These base images will be uploaded to [dwchiang/nginx-php-fpm](https://hub.docker.com/repository/docker/dwchiang/nginx-php-fpm) on Docker Hub.
+These base images will be uploaded to [dwchiang/nginx-php-fpm](https://hub.docker.com/repository/docker/dwchiang/nginx-php-fpm) on Docker Hub, and also to [dwchiang/nginx-php-fpm](https://gallery.ecr.aws/dwchiang/nginx-php-fpm) on AWS ECR Public.

 ## Part 2: PHP extension installation & PHP application and configuration